lblod/frontend-embeddable-notule-editor/README.md

       - `dateTimeFormat`: The datetime format to use when this is selected.
 Used when the user selects "Include time".
     - `allowCustomFormat`: true/false, determines if the option to insert a fully custom format is available.

+#### rdfa-awareness

+The serialization format of these variables uses rdfa to store its data.

 ### Formatting Toggle
 This will add a button *Toon opmaakmarkeringen* in the top toolbar.
 This toggles the visibility of all formatting marks of the document such as break lines, paragraphs...
 ![document with formatting annotations](https://github.com/lblod/frontend-embeddable-notule-editor/assets/126079676/bfc7ff1e-b8e3-4220-b80c-b5456d58208e)